jdhitsolutions/PSTypeExtensionTools/README.md

 GetPercent ScriptMethod   Param([int32]$Total,[int32]$Round=2) [math]::Round(($this/$total)*100,$round)
 ```

-If you always want these extensions you would have to put the commands into your PowerShell profile script.
-Or you can export the extensions to a json or xml file.
-You can either export all members or selected ones which is helpful if you are extending a type that already has type extensions from PowerShell.
+If you always want these extensions, you would have to put the commands into your PowerShell profile script.
+Or you can export the extensions to a JSON or XML file.
+You can either export all members or selected ones, which is helpful if you are extending a type that already has type extensions from PowerShell.

 ```powershell
 PS C:\> Get-PSTypeExtension system.int32 | Export-PSTypeExtension -TypeName system.int32 -Path c:\work\int32-types.json
 ```

-In your PowerShell profile script you can then re-import the type extension definitions.
+In your PowerShell profile scrip,t you can then re-import the type extension definitions.

 ```powershell
 Import-PSTypeExtension -Path C:\work\int32-types.json